 You begin the Executive MBA program with a four-day residential retreat where we help you set learning goals, form study teams, and engage in a variety of workshops and team-building exercises.
 We also include a workshop for our students and their spouses/significant others addressing the importance of achieving balance between family, work, and school.

-After completing Modules 1 and 2 in Year One, students will study innovation, entrepreneurialism, and leadership during a structured summer program.
-The innovation component will explore the key organizational factors that facilitate innovative process, including a domestic field trip to some of the nation’s most innovative companies.
+After completing Modules 1 and 2 in Year One, students will study innovation and entrepreneurialism during a structured summer program.
+The innovation component will explore the key organizational factors that facilitate innovative process, including a domestic field trip to some of the nation's most innovative companies.
 The entrepreneurialism component will examine the new venture start up process, identifying the elements critical for success.
-The leadership practicum will provide a forum for experiential learning and team building.

 - International Trip

-During Year Two, you will take a field trip to one or more major, non-U.S. business centers that will broaden your understanding of what it takes to manage in today’s global business environment.
-In recent years, we have traveled to South America, China, India, Southeast Asia, South Africa, and Europe.
+Toward the end of the program, you will take a field trip to one or more major, non-U.S. business centers that will broaden your understanding of what it takes to manage in today's global business environment.
+In recent years, we have traveled to South America, China, India, Southeast Asia, and Europe.
 Our students regularly cite the visit as a highlight of the program.

 Expectations for Executive MBA Students